ntls-io/ntc-smart-contract-mvp/README.md

  -a $ACCOUNT_NAUT \
 ```

-2. txn 2 (group transaction), the transaction will only be successfull if all individual transactions in the group are successful.
+2. Group Txn, the transaction will only be successfull if all individual transactions in the group are successful.

-- creation group transaction 1
+- txn 1
 ```txt
 goal app call \
  --app-id $APP_ID \